 What’s Love Got to Do with It?

-This Saturday’s game took place in the 95-degree heat that we don’t typically see in Michigan this time of year.
+The early-season games often take place in high heat and humidity.
 The energy and stamina the boys showed on the field was inspiring.
 I wondered, why do they do it?
-You couldn’t pay me to put on pads, a helmet, and run around in the scorching sun for over 2 hours!
+You couldn’t pay me to put on pads and a helmet and run around in the scorching sun for over 2 hours!

 Our coach does all the typical stuff.
 He trains their bodies through drills, he stretches their minds through play memorization, and he develops their football acumen with in-the-moment feedback.
 But what we experienced during the post-game speech is where the magic lies.